sopra-steria-norge/trondheim-cloud-community/terraform-intro/agenda.md

    - Access tier: "Hot"
    - Replication type: "LRS"
    - Note that the storage account name needs to be globally unique.
 Bonus points if you find a different method than adding your own initials.
 Hint: look at the `random_string` resource.
+3. Create an HCL variable named "vm_count" and set its value to 3.
+Use interpolation to define a resource block that creates an Azure virtual machine with a count equal to the value of "vm_count".
+Each virtual machine should have a unique name and use the same image and size.
+4. Define an HCL module named "network" that takes input variables "subnet_name" and "vnet_name".
+Within the module, create an Azure virtual network with the provided name and a subnet with the provided name.

+5. Create an HCL locals block that calculates the sum of two variables, "num1" and "num2", and stores the result in a local variable named "sum".
+Use interpolation to display the value of "sum" in a resource block.

 ## Break (15 minutes)